Confidence sets for phylogenetic trees: Discussion

 \subsection{Tree covariance}

-Having discussed the implications of violations to the assumption that observations are identically distributed in Section \ref{sources}, we now discuss the assumption of independence.
-Ideally, tree--building information for $n$ different individuals from each of the taxa on the tree would be obtained, and each individual from each taxa would be used only once to build $n$ independent trees.
+If tree--building information for $n$ different individuals from each of the $m$ taxa on the tree were be obtained, each individual from each taxa could be used exactly once to build $n$ independent trees.
 However, when differing numbers of individuals are obtained from each taxa, a choice must be made between discarding information (to equalize the number individuals from each group) or inducing dependence by repeating some individuals when building the trees.
 In Section \ref{examples}, we chose the latter option.
 This issue can be observed in Figures \ref{zika_figure} and \ref{hiv_figure} via the clusters of the log mapped trees.
-Unfortunately, modeling this source of dependence and incorporating it into the covariance estimate $\hat{\Sigma}$ is extremely challenging, because it is likely that the extent of dependence between two trees $T_i, T_j \in \tmm$ depends not only on the number of shared individuals used to build the trees, but also on how closely related these individuals are on the tree (a function of the unknown true tree $T^*$).
-We conjecture that ignoring this dependence is a second--order issue compared to violations of identicality and ignoring uncertainty in estimating the trees (Section \ref{uncertainty}).
-Investigation of this conjecture is an ongoing project of the author.
+Unfortunately, modeling dependence and incorporating it into the covariance estimate $\hat{\Sigma}$ is extremely challenging, because the extent of dependence between two trees $T_i, T_j \in \tmm$ depends both on the number of shared individuals used to build the trees, and also how closely related these individuals are on the tree (a function of the unknown true tree $T^*$).
+We conjecture that ignoring this dependence is a second--order issue compared to violations of identicality and ignoring uncertainty in estimating the trees (Section \ref{uncertainty}), but investigation of this conjecture is an ongoing project.